Islandora-Collaboration-Group/islandora_multi_importer/README.md

 Install as usual, see [this](https://www.drupal.org/docs/7/extending-drupal-7/installing-contributed-modules) for further information.

-Once you've cloned this repo, you will need to navigate to the newly cloned directory cd /var/www/drupal/sites/all/modules/islandora_multi_importer/ and run Composer command
+Once you've cloned this repo, you will need to navigate to the newly cloned directory and run:

         * composer install